 5. Seek Human Interaction

 While entrepreneurs are often seen as lone wolves, working in isolation is not always the healthiest or most productive way to work.
 Seeking human interaction is necessary for entrepreneurs to maintain their mental well-being.
-This does not mean that you have to be surrounded by people all of the time – instead, it means taking some time out of each day to talk to your favorite people, whether that’s your family, friends, or colleagues.
+This does not mean that you have to be surrounded by people all the time – instead, it means taking some time out of each day to talk to your favorite people, whether your family, friends, or colleagues.
 Often simply talking through your problems will help you find a solution.

 6. Engage in activities and hobbies outside of work

-Finding time for self-care can be a challenge if you’re a busy entrepreneur.
+Finding time for self-care can be challenging if you’re a busy entrepreneur.
 Sign up for a class or join a group to keep hobbies fresh.
 Separate your work and relaxation time so as not to feel too stressed out all the time.
 Having fun outside of work is an excellent way to decompress and can help reduce stress levels overall.
 Working from home can be good for business and help you get more done in less time by spending more quality time with family/friends.
 However, it’s important to set boundaries to still get work done during the hours you want to work.

 Spending time on a new hobby can help entrepreneurs reflect and be present-minded in their business ventures.
+One of my favorite relaxing hobbies is coloring and painting.
+I love this coloring book if you are into coloring.

 7. Create a workspace you love